GratisDevs/Gratis_alpha/README.md

 [01-11-2020]  completed the login backend with redux.

+[] complete the backend for the updated pages. namely register, forgot password.

 [] do not push any files related to firebase functions right now.

 ## palash